alexnjh/apan50-kube-demo/README.md

     ```

-    As we can see, the VPA recommands the nginx pod to be configured with 25 milli-cpus and therefore this will result in the VPA recreating the pods to increase the CPU resources from 10m to 25m to meet the recommandation.
+    As we can see, the VPA recommends the nginx pod to be configured with 25 milli-cpus and therefore this will result in the VPA recreating the pods to increase the CPU resources from 10m to 25m to meet the recommendation.

   <br>